thewoolleyman/process_helper/README.md

 # process_helper

-Makes it easy to spawn Ruby sub-processes with guaranteed exit status handling and capturing of STDOUT and STDERR streams.
+Makes it easy to spawn Ruby sub-processes with guaranteed exit status handling, passing of lines to STDIN, and capturing of STDOUT and STDERR streams.

 ## Goals

 * Always raise an exception on unexpected exit status (i.e. return code or `$!`)
-* Combine STDOUT and STDERR streams into STDOUT (using [Open3.popen2e](http://ruby-doc.org/stdlib-2.1.5/libdoc/open3/rdoc/Open3.html#method-c-popen2e)), so you don't have to worry about how to capture the output of both streams.
+* Combine and interleave STDOUT and STDERR streams into STDOUT (using [Open3.popen2e](http://ruby-doc.org/stdlib-2.1.5/libdoc/open3/rdoc/Open3.html#method-c-popen2e)), so you don't have to worry about how to capture the output of both streams.
-* Allow override of the expected exit status(es) (zero is expected by default)
 * Provide useful options for suppressing output and including output when an exception is raised due to an unexpected exit status
+* Provide real-time streaming of combined STDOUT/STDERR streams in addition to returning full combined output as a string returned from the method and/or in the exception.
 * Support passing multi-line input to the STDIN stream via arrays of strings.
+* Allow override of the expected exit status(es) (zero is expected by default)
 * Provide short forms of all options for terse, concise usage.

 ## Non-Goals